 The bill aims to enhance medical services for individuals in juvenile detention facilities by ensuring continuity of Medicaid coverage for incarcerated youth.
-It mandates that the health care authority work with local providers to facilitate a smooth transition of care upon release from detention.
-Key provisions include the suspension of medical assistance benefits rather than termination during confinement, allowing individuals to apply for Medicaid while incarcerated, and ensuring that those who were enrolled prior to confinement maintain their coverage for the first 29 days of incarceration.
-The bill also outlines the responsibilities of the health care authority in reinstating medical assistance coverage upon release and coordinating with various agencies to streamline the process.
+It mandates the health care authority to document efforts to facilitate a smooth transition of care upon release from detention.
+Key provisions include the suspension of medical assistance benefits rather than termination for individuals confined in correctional facilities, and the ability for those not currently enrolled in Medicaid to apply during their confinement.
+The bill also outlines procedures for reinstating medical assistance coverage immediately upon release and emphasizes collaboration among various state agencies to streamline the process.

 Substitute Bill: 74.09.555, 71.24.715